-To pass the Postgraduate Diploma students must gain a weighted average mark of 50 or more in modules worth 120 credits.
+To pass the Postgraduate Diploma students must gain an average mark of 50 or more.
 In addition the total credit value of all modules marked below 40 must not exceed 30 credits and for all modules marked below 50 must not exceed 55 credits.